Amulyapriyaeamani/ravenstack-saas-retention-analytics/docs/01_project_journal/project_journal.md

 This is not a simple dataset—it reflects a real-world SaaS system where different data sources capture different aspects of user behavior.

 Effective analysis requires connecting these signals rather than analyzing them in isolation.

+## Step 9: Data Dictionary Creation

+Developed a detailed column-level data dictionary for all tables.

+### Focus:
+- Business meaning of each column
+- Relevance to analysis and KPIs
+- Identification of unreliable fields

+---

+### Key Learnings:

+- Not all columns are usable (e.g., churn_flag inconsistency)
+- Some nulls are meaningful (e.g., satisfaction_score)
+- Different tables capture different aspects of user behavior

+---

+### Impact:

+This step ensures:
+- Accurate KPI definitions
+- Correct analytical joins
+- Strong business interpretation of data

+---

+### Insight:

+Understanding columns deeply is critical—analysis quality depends more on interpretation than SQL complexity.